see also our sister project, Project SYW

 This text is essentially an abstact of the article "SPANISH SUCCESSION, WAR OF THE" in Encyclopaedia Britannica, (c1910-1922), Vol. 25, pp. 599-608

-Donations allow us to give free access to more than 800 articles and 400 illustrations and to continue improving "Project WSS".
-Please consider making a donation to support this initiative.
+"Project WSS" freely offers more than 1,400 articles and 1,100 images.
 Donations are invested in web hosting and in the acquisition and integration of additional documentation.

 To make a donation (Paypal or main credit cards) click here.